British International School Lagos

 British International School Lagos (BIS) is a British international school in Oniru Private Estate in Victoria Island, Lagos, Nigeria.
-Opening in 2001, the school provides a British curriculum to day and boarding students aged 11–18.
+Opening in 2001, the school provides the National Curriculum for England to day and boarding students aged 11–18.
 A broad range of IGCSE and A Level courses are available for study.

 The pupil body comprises girls and boys from Nigerian and expatriate families.
 Classes are small and there is a comprehensive co-curricular programme available after school each day.

 The campus is a large one, with the teaching buildings surrounded by playing fields, within which can be found a swimming pool along with tennis and basketball courts.

 The teaching staff comprise both expatriate and locally qualified teachers.
 The current principal is Kelvin Donnelly, who joined the school in 2021 having worked in many schools in US, Malaysia, Cameroon and UK.

 The school received an excellent inspection report from COBIS in the summer of 2018.